matzegltg/shortPython/README.md

 # miau
 Repo used for short python projcets

+Includes all Subjects of mGU